-TEACH Public Schools is committed to maintaining safe and secure campuses for all of its pupils and staff.
+TEACH Public Schools is committed to maintaining safe and secure campuses for its pupils and staff.
 To that end, this Comprehensive School Safety Plan covers TEACH's policies and expectations regarding the practices of each school in maintaining the security of the physical campus, responding appropriately to emergencies, increasing the safety and protection of students and staff, and creating a safe and orderly environment that is conducive to learning.

-All school employees should receive training in the Comprehensive School Safety Plan upon joining the school, and should review any changes to the Plan annually.
-Staff members will maintain policies, practices and procedures so that the campus is physically secure and safe
+All school employees should receive training in the Comprehensive School Safety Plan upon joining the school and should review any changes to the Plan annually.
+Staff members will maintain policies, practices, and procedures to secure and safe the campus physically.